magnet-tn/dwa15-fall2016-notes/03_Laravel/27_Relations_Many_to_Many.md

 ## More...
 The above is a basic setup and simple example of a Many to Many relationship.
-We will continue work on this in the upcoming lecture to also cover:
+We will continue work on this by updating foobooks to cover:

 + Associating tags with books.
 + Deleting tags from books.